Does Tesla Model 3 have Apple CarPlay? Tesla means advanced technology and the Tesla Model 3 is no exception.

 The simple answer is no. The Tesla automaker supports neither CarPlay nor Android Auto.
 If you’re a Tesla owner it doesn’t matter if you have the Standard Range Plus, the Long Range model, or even the Performance model; unfortunately, the answer is still no.

-Although we’re not the Tesla CEO Elon Musk, we can tell you there are a few theories.
-Tesla might prefer users to only use their proprietary Tesla software, or it might be that the comparatively cumbersome mobile software from Apple and Google could slow down the software in the Model 3.
+Although we’re not Tesla’s CEO Elon Musk, we can tell you there are a few theories.
+Tesla might prefer users to only use their proprietary software, or it might be that the comparatively cumbersome mobile software from Apple and Google could slow down the software in the Model 3.

 It is also probable that the company is looking at more sophisticated and developed ways to allow for iPhone integration for software.